 About Liz Becker

 I’m Liz Becker.
 I got interested in public service because my mom used to give away my shoes.
-While this annoyed me at first (I was young!), I grew to appreciate it.
 I always had an “extra” pair or two, and my mom, a guidance counselor, was always coming across someone who had none.
 My family was frequently involved in volunteer work and it opened my eyes to the harsh reality faced by so many: with no bootstraps, there is no way to pull yourself up.

 I was raised in rural South Carolina.
 I rode horses and ate my fair share of venison.
 As a Democrat, I would not have had any friends growing up if I didn’t get along with folks that have different political leanings.